- Ponzi Scheme

 When TechnologyOne signed a contract to become the provider of public education management applications for Victoria, Australia, chairman Adrian Di Marco took the opportunity to lash out at incompetent cloud advisors.

 “I think there will be a lot of disasters alongside the success stories, because there are two worlds emerging: the false cloud and the true cloud,” Di Marco argued.
 “Hopefully people will start being able to differentiate between the two of them soon.”

-Attorneys interested in cloud should consider that the intelligence community could gain access to that data, according to the Law Society, a professional association based in the UK.
+Attorneys interested in cloud should consider whether the intelligence community could gain access to that data, according to the Law Society, a professional association based in the UK.

-The organization suggested through a paper that its membership could benefit from using a cloud provider: their system would become more multiply redundant, agile, and affordable.
-However, cloud could also pose risks, said the Law Society.
+The organization suggested through a paper that its membership could benefit from using a cloud provider: their system would become more multiplied redundant, agile, and affordable.
+However, clouds could also pose risks, said the Law Society.
 The paper suggested that attorneys choose cloud companies that have developed strong service level agreements and that adhere to international standards.

 “If you kept everything in-house then probably the government could access it, but you would have more control and you would notice,” said attorney Sam de Silva of Penningtons Manches.
 “There is no empirical evidence but my gut feeling is that cloud systems are more open to interception.’